cloudspannerecosystem/autoscaler/terraform/gke/README.md

     the schema of the configuration, see the [Poller configuration] [autoscaler-config-params] section.

+    The sample configuration creates two schedules to demonstrate autoscaling;
+    a [frequently running schedule][cron-frequent] to dynamically scale the Spanner instance according to utilization, and an [hourly schedule][cron-hourly] to directly scale the Spanner instance every hour.
+When you configure the Autoscaler for production, you can configure this schedule to fit your needs.

-9. If you have chosen to use Firestore to hold the Autoscaler state as described above, edit the above files, and remove the following lines:
+5. If you have chosen to use Firestore to hold the Autoscaler state as described above, edit the above files, and remove the following lines:

     ```yaml